VMBlakelock/bouquetnblooms/README.md

 Tutor Support
 - Igor from tutor support who clarified issues regarding Secret key errors.
-- Scott for totor support for assisting in follow up questions to Igor, also pointing me in the direction of Gitpod variable section.
+- Scott from tutor support for assisting in follow up questions to Igor, also pointing me in the direction of Gitpod variable section.
+- Samantha from tutor support for confirming the data set can be done manaually as I was having difficulties getting a data set from [Kaggle](https://www.kaggle.com/)
 <hr>